List of birds of Cyprus: Sandgrouse

 Sandgrouse have small, pigeon-like heads and necks and sturdy compact bodies.
-The adults are sexually dimorphic with the males being slightly larger and more brightly colored than the females.
+The adults are sexually dimorphic with the males being slightly larger and more brightly coloured than the females.
 They have eleven strong primary feathers and long pointed wings giving them a fast direct flight.
 The muscles of the wings are powerful and the birds are capable of rapid take off and sustained flight.
 There is a dense layer of under down which helps insulate the bird from extremes of heat and cold.
 The feathers of the belly are specially adapted for absorbing water and retaining it, allowing adults, particularly males, to carry water to chicks that may be many miles away from watering holes.